-OPH1003 trials.
+We do not have any committed external source of funds.
 Our future commercial revenues, if any, will be derived from sales of any of our product candidates that we are able to successfully develop, which, depending on the product, may not be available for at least several years, if at all.
-In addition, if approved, Zimura or Fovista or any product that we acquire or in-license may not achieve commercial success.
+In addition, if approved, our product candidates may not achieve commercial success.
 If that is the case, we will need to obtain substantial additional financing to achieve our business objectives.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.